 The park, home to hundreds of manatees in the winter, is beautiful and paddling opportunities are numerous.
 There’s something special year-round.
 In summer 2024, however, habitat restoration will close all swimming.

 If you haven’t experienced Florida’s most famous spring, you’re missing one of the most beautiful spots in Florida.
 This weekend, Ocali Country Days, a special living-history festival, will re-create the Ocala of the 1800s.
 Year-round, this park has it all: kayaking, hiking, glass-bottom boat rides, horseback riding and terrific cabins.

-Inexpensive and smothered in nature, these scenic campgrounds are the best for motorhomes, trailers and tent campers within an hour’s drive of Disney World.
+Inexpensive and smothered in nature, these scenic campgrounds are the best for RV and tent campers within an hour’s drive of Disney World.

 Wakulla Springs State Park has a historic lodge, spectacular spring/swimming hole, scenic boat rides and many spots to hike, bike and kayak nearby.
 The Big Bend region of Florida is often overlooked by visitors, who are missing out on a rustic, rural area.